Quick Details

 -

 In order to reserve your tour, a deposit in the amount of 30% of the package total is due at the time of booking.
 The balance due will be charged to the card on file 45 days prior to your tour start date.
+If you would like to change your form of payment prior to the final payment, it is your responsibility to notify Yellowstone Wild in advance.
+A receipt will be emailed upon payment of deposit and again when the balance has been collected.

 Should you need to cancel your tour with us more than 46 days prior to your tour departure date, your deposit is fully refundable minus a *$200.00 service fee.